Shadowrun Magazine Article Scans

 Data-Heaven

-A German Shadowrun fanzine, of which three issues seem to have been released in 1995 and ’96 (Shadowhelix only lists two, but it’s missing the one available on this site at the time of writing).
+A German Shadowrun fanzine, of which at least four issues seem to have been released in 1995 through ’97.
 The only reason I have one is because the people behind it sent me a complimentary copy after I allowed them to translate and print some of the articles I had posted online.

 Dragon